-Chondromalacia patellae can be sub-grouped into conditions that cause kneecap pain and all such conditions fall under the Patellofemoral Pain Syndrome condition.
+Chondromalacia patella can be sub-grouped into conditions that cause kneecap pain and all such conditions fall under the Patellofemoral Pain Syndrome condition.

-Chondromalacia Patellae is defined as “softening of cartilage under the knee cap”.
+Chondromalacia Patellae is defined as the “softening of the cartilage under the knee cap”.

-This condition commonly occurs during sporting activities; however, it can affect any member of the populations.
-Sporting activities that involves running, jumping, squatting and landing are more susceptible to this problem.
+This condition commonly occurs during sporting activities; however, it can affect any member of the population.
+Sporting activities that involve running, jumping, squatting, and landing are more susceptible to this problem.
 The non-sporting person can even experience kneecap pain while descending or ascending stairs, more commonly while descending.

-Chondromalacia patellae results from either acute injury to the patellar joint surface or from chronic friction between the patella and femoral condyle through while repetitive knee bends.
+Chondromalacia patellae result from either acute injury to the patellar joint surface or from chronic friction between the patella and femoral condyle while repetitive knee bends.

 - Tight lateral knee structures such as the ITB, lateral retinaculum,